allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 For all particles passing the sensitive device of the detectors, the energy loss is converted into deposited charge carriers in every step of the Geant4 simulation.
 The information about the truth particle passage is also fully available, with every deposit linked to a MCParticle.
 The parental hierarchy of the MCParticles is not always available in the current implementation.

+A range cut-off threshold for the production of gammas, electrons and positrons is necessary to avoid infrared divergence.
+By default, Geant4 sets this value to 700um or even 1mm, which is most likely too coarse for precise detector simulation.
+In this module, the range cut-off is automatically calculated as a fifth of the minimal feature size of a single pixel, i.e. either to a fifth of the smallest pitch of a fifth of the sensor thickness, if smaller.
+This behavior can be overwritten by explicitly specifying the range cut via the `range_cut` parameter.

 With the `output_plots` parameter activated, the module produces histograms of the total deposited charge per event for every sensor in units of kilo-electrons.
 The scale of the plot axis can be adjusted using the `output_plots_scale` parameter and defaults to a maximum of 100ke.